 My parents hide their hurt.
 They hide their fear.
 They hide the versions of themselves that evaporated as they drifted at sea, under the unforgiving sun, so that my brother and I might never find, and never know, what was lost.

 But we know.
 Of course we know.
 And we want to say, You did great!
 And we want to say, We’re proud of you!
 And it’s OK, it’s OK, it’s OK.

 We hide these words because we worry they’ll come out mangled.
 We hide how we feel because we’re afraid the enormity of our love will swallow us whole.

 So we find other ways.
 We try to be good sports.
 And when Grandpa hangs his piñata on a clothesline, and Mom and Dad and our aunts and uncles gather around wondering, Who taught him to make that?, we shut up and get in line with our cousins.
 We hide that we think we’re too old, too cool for this.
 We grip the plastic cricket bat, we spin in circles, we hear our parents laugh, and we swing for the sky.

-First published March 25, 2018 in the University of Texas at Austin’s Bat City Review.
+First published in the Bat City Review, Spring 2018